Enjoying our puzzle hints?

 Actually belongs to: ANIMAL GROUP NAMES

-a pack can refer to a group of animals, but it's not necessarily slow
+a pack can refer to a group of animals, not just a slow-moving group

 Today's Tricky Traps — Red Herrings Explained